Included among 11 Smartest People in the Bay Area Food Scene in San Francisco Magazine, December 2017.

 Named one of the Most Creative People in Business by Fast Company in January 2017.

-Included among "9 People Who Are Changing the Future of Food" in the April 2016 issue of Fast Company.
+Included among 9 People Who Are Changing the Future of Food in Fast Company, April 2016.

 Received a James Beard Foundation Leadership Award, 2015.

 Named Chef in Residence of San Francisco's Museum of the African Diaspora (MoAD), 2015.

 Nominated for an NAACP Image Award in the Outstanding Literary Work category (Afro-Vegan), 2014.